-- Press the button and on the vehicle key Fig. 73 for about a second to unlock the rear lid. - OR: Press the \Leftrightarrow button on the vehicle key until the rear lid opens automatically several centimetres. - Open the rear lid using the handle.
+- Press the

+⇔ button on the vehicle key

+Fig. 73 for about one second to unlock the rear lid.

+- \bullet OR: Press the \rightleftarrows button on the vehicle key until the rear lid opens automatically several centimetres.

+- Open the rear lid using the handle.